 ELIXIR Finland (CSC – IT Center for Science) began a collaboration with BBMRI, becoming the main partner and supplier of IT infrastructure services to the BBMRI national centre in Finland (BBMRI.fi).
 In 2015 ELIXIR Finland began to run the software that BBMRI uses (e.g. sample availability, consent register, research access management service) within 'ePouta', the secure cloud offered by ELIXIR Finland.

 How the Use Case is organised

-Serena Scollen is Head of Human Genomics and Translational Data at the ELIXIR Hub.
+Serena Scollen is Head of Human Genomics and Translational Data and Susheel Varma is the Technical Coordinator of the Use Case at the ELIXIR Hub.
 The Rare Disease Use Case work is carried out by Work Package 8 in the ELIXIR EXCELERATE project.
 The Work Package is led by Ivo Gut and Marco Roos.